-You get to spend three days in Barcelona?
+Do you get to spend 3 days in Barcelona, Spain?
 You’re so lucky!
 The city is utterly stunning in every way, the people are incredibly friendly, and the food in Barcelona is delicious.
 But it is quite a big city, and three days is certainly not enough time to see every corner of Barcelona.

 So, where should you go and what should you skip if you only have three days in this charming city?
 We’ll tell you that!
 Our three-day itinerary includes all the must-see places in Barcelona, from Sagrada Familia to Tibidabo.
 And I’ve included an optional day trip if you’re okay with leaving Barcelona for a few hours.

-Barcelona is generally considered a walking city, and that is true even for our itinerary.
-Apart from Tibidabo and Parc Guell, you can reach every single attraction on-foot, and it won’t take more than half an hour.
+Barcelona is generally considered a walking city (and has great hikes nearby too), and that is true even for our itinerary.
+Apart from Tibidabo and Parc Guell (a UNESCO world heritage site), you can reach every single attraction on-foot, and it won’t take more than half an hour.
 Also, walking is a great way to see more of the city.
 Barcelona is very beautiful, and your time is better spent admiring the architecture than staring at the back of someone’s head in the metro.